Future of space exploration: Benefits of space exploration

 Investment in space exploration has dramatically shifted since the 20th century Space race.
 Space exploration of the late 20th century was driven by competition between the Soviet Union and the United States to achieve the first spaceflight.
 Now, the private sector and national governments are again investing in space exploration.
 However, this time they are motivated by protecting human life from catastrophic events and leveraging the resources of space.

-Colonize outer space
+Colonization of outer space

 It has been argued that space colonization is a means of ensuring the survival of human civilization given a planetary disaster.
 Colonizing other planets allows for the dispersal of humans and thus increases the likelihood of survival given a planetary disaster.
 The availability of additional resources that can be mined from space could potentially expand the capabilities of humans and largely benefit society.
 Leveraging these resources and moving high polluting industries to space could reduce the emissions on Earth and ultimately lead to finding cleaner energy sources.
 The primary blockers to colonizing space include technological and economic challenges.

 Many private companies are working to make space travel more efficient in hopes to reduce the overall cost of space travel, and thus space colonization.
 SpaceX has been a dominant leader in this push for efficient exploration with the release of the Falcon 9, a reusable rocket.